Healthy Homes Assessment Waiohiki

 Insulation Waiohiki

-A well-insulated house can help control condensation, and decrease the risk of mould and dampness and will also make it easier to allow the house to retain warmth.
+A well-insulated house can reduce condensation, and decrease the risk of mould and dampness, and will also make it easier to allow the household to hold warmth.

 Waiohiki Moisture Ingress & Drainage

-The security of your rental home from the effects of moisture isn’t just a matter of the interior of the building It’s about having to ensure there is somewhere for surface, rain or ground water and also stop it from getting inside.
-When it is about damp and water, it’s usually the things you don’t notice that can cause a lot of trouble, causing damages to your investment and harming your tenant’s health.
+Keeping your rental property safe from dampness isn’t just about the interior of the building It’s about having to make sure there is somewhere for rain, surface and ground water to go, and to prevent it from getting inside.
+When it comes to moisture and damp it is often what you don’t see that can become a big problem, causing the property to suffer and affecting your tenant’s health.

-Rental properties require to be equipped with effective drainage to remove floodwaters, surface water and ground water.
-This includes the proper outfall or runoff.
-Making sure that the water has a proper place to go, and also that it doesn’t sit beneath buildings is a vital aspect of keeping your property dry.
+Rental properties must be equipped with efficient drainage to get rid of rainwater, storm water, and groundwater, with an appropriate runoff or outfall.
+Making sure that the water has a proper place to go and that it doesn’t sit beneath structures is an important aspect of making sure your property is dry.

-In addition to an irrigation system to stop moisture ingress, if your apartment has an enclosed gap between the floor and ground, a ground water barrier should be put in place if it’s reasonably practicable to install it.
+In addition to a drainage system to prevent moisture from entering, if your rental is enclosed between your floor and the surface, a ground moisture barrier must be installed if it is reasonably practicable to install it.

-The ground-moisture barrier usually a polythene sheet laid over the ground, to block any moisture in the ground from accumulating into the home.
-It also helps to prevent any damage to your underfloor insulation.
+A ground moisture barrier is generally a sheet of polythene that is placed over the ground, in order to block any moisture that is present in the ground from entering the home.
+It also helps to prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection